 We are often asked how properties are shown to prospective tenants, and in our case all property management San Diego showings are handled by a DRE-licensed agent or realtor.
 This individual will meet with all candidate tenants at the property, and conduct them on a thorough tour of the premises, so they know all its features and benefits.

-In situations where owners or landlords wish to rent to family members, we will do everything possible to help those individuals through the process.
-However, every potential San Diego tenant must go through our established application approval process.
+In situations where owners or landlords wish to rent to friends or family members, we will do everything possible to help those individuals through the process.
+However, every potential tenant must go through our established application approval process.
 This means that their credit and background check will be examined, as well as any criminal background or eviction records they may have accumulated.
 It will also be necessary to verify their employment status as well as previous rental history.

 In a related area, it is illegal to exclude a tenant on any basis other than their legal eligibility, based on meeting all necessary requirements of tenancy.
 When any potential tenant passes all the rental requirements imposed, California law mandates that they must be accepted as a tenant by the landlord.
 In order to pass all rental requirements, they will be subjected to the normal credit and background check, they must demonstrate proof of funding, and they must have verifiable employment and rental history.

 Some owners have wished to impose a non-refundable deposit on tenants in case the premises are left in a state of disarray and cleaning is required.
 In some cases, damage might also be caused by pets, for instance urine smells and stains in the carpeting.
 However, according to California state law, all non-refundable deposits are considered illegal, and no kind of non-refundable deposit can be imposed on any tenant for any reason.